Study 2 began in the spring of 2010 as part of the process of developing and

 for 2b2 / 2b3, and again for Study 2c, so the audible results are slightly

 different.
-There are however considerable differences in the way these scores look
+There are however considerable differences both in the way these scores look

 graphically and in the way they are saved as computer files.

-1 had been homophonic, and I wanted to create a polyphonic composition algorithm.
+Study 1 had been homophonic, and I wanted to be able to work on polyphonic music.

 Avoidable complications arose however, because Study 2 was originally restricted